Kennedy concedes to Markey in heated Massachusetts Senate Democratic primary

 Pushing back, Kennedy accused Markey of questioning his family’s integrity, “weaponizing their history, appropriating their words.
 The senator’s time would be better spent reconciling his own history with the civil rights movement over the past 50 years…He has gotten it wrong over and over.
 So he attacks my family.”

-Markey will be considered the overwhelming favorite in November’s general election.
+Markey will be considered the overwhelming favorite in November’s general election against GOP Senate nominee Kevin O'Connor.
 In the past half century, only two Republicans have won election to the Senate from Massachusetts.

-While primary day is Tuesday, early voting by mail has been underway for weeks.
-Nearly half of those polled a recent Suffolk University survey indicated they were voting by mail.

 This was the first time Massachusetts permitted early voting during a primary election.
 And turnout was boosted by unprecedented levels of mail-in voting and early voting due to health concerns of in-person voting amid the coronavirus pandemic.